mikhae1/k8s-tools/README.md

 ### Configuration
-The following environment variables can be used to configure HTTPinger:
+The following environment variables can be used to configure HTTPing:

 - **URL**: The URL you want to ping.
 Defaults to http://example.com.
 - **DELAY**: Delay between requests in milliseconds.
 Defaults to 500ms.